-We have maintained our S&P 500 year-end fair value target of 3,000 even as the index broached that level September 17.
-We favor large caps as the business cycle ages, though recent small cap strength suggests large cap leadership may have been stretched.
-We recommend balanced exposure between the growth and value styles.
-Relative valuations, higher interest rates, and rising oil prices favor value stocks, but the Fed rate-cutting environment and slowing economic growth favor growth.
-Our positive emerging markets view is based on solid, but slowing, economic growth, favorable demographics, attractive valuations, and our expectation that the United States and China will reach a trade agreement later this year or in early 2020.
+We have maintained our S&P 500 year-end fair value target of 3,000 even as the index hovers near that level following recent progress on U.S.-China trade talks.
+We favor large caps as the business cycle ages.
+We recommend balanced exposure between the growth and value styles as the Fed's rate-cutting campaign continues.
+Relative valuations and the recent move higher in interest rates favor value stocks, but the Fed rate-cutting environment and slowing economic growth favor growth.
+Our positive emerging markets view is based on solid, but slowing, economic growth, favorable demographics, attractive valuations, and our expectation that the United States and China will continue to make progress on trade.